google/spirv-tutor/09 - Composite Extraction and Construction/README.md

 description of _Indexes_ in `OpAccessChain` to see what restrictions apply!
 If you are curious to know how `someVec4Var[i]` can be implemented, take a look at `OpVectorExtractDynamic`.

 Alright, we know the instruction now.
 Let's get to coding.
-First, modify `exercise.spirv` to load (`OpLoad`) both `props.shininess` and `props.smoothness`.  `props.smoothness` is already loaded, so loading the other is a matter of copy paste.
+First, modify `exercise.spvasm` to load (`OpLoad`) both `props.shininess` and `props.smoothness`.  `props.smoothness` is already loaded, so loading the other is a matter of copy paste.
 Next, use `OpCompositeExtract` four times to extract the `x` and `y` components of both `props.shininess` and `props.smoothness`.
 In case it's not